 Ecology and Geography of Voyageurs National Park

-The park is home to over 50 tree and shrub species, over 40 fern and moss species, over 200 grass, sedge, and rush species, and over 400 wildflower species.
+Voyageurs is absolutely packed with hundreds of different tree, fern, moss, grass, flower, and shrub species.
 It’s also a great place to practice your foraging skills as there are a number of berry bushes and edible plants to eat.

 Places to Visit in Voyageurs National Park